 This Guide contains valuable information regarding these programs as well as School of Nursing policies.
 Please take time to review its contents, as I am confident you will find it useful.
-Again, welcome to the Rutgers School of Nursing Nurse-Midwifery and Dual Women's Health Nurse-Midwifery programs!
+Again, welcome to the Rutgers School of Nursing, Midwifery Programs!